jhs2jhs/AliCloud_Demo_DataWorks_PageRank/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-install [python2, pip2](https://docs.brew.sh/Homebrew-and-Python) if you have not done so in brew:
+install [python3, pip3](https://docs.brew.sh/Homebrew-and-Python) if you have not done so in brew, it should also work in python2 and pip2
 ```
 brew install python ## install python3.x
 brew install python@2 ## install python2.x